-The Golden State is known for many things, including beautiful beaches, fruit and wine production, cosmopolitan cities, and the entertainment industry.
-California is so large, in fact, that if it were its own country, it would have the eighth-largest economy in the world.
-However, there are significant homeowners insurance risks that you should be aware of, whether you’re looking to move there, or are already a Californian.
+The Golden State is known for many things, including beautiful beaches, fruit and wine, cosmopolitan cities, and the movie industry.
+California is so large that if it were its own country, it would have the world's fifth-largest economy.
+There are major homeowners insurance risks that you should be aware of.
+Whether you’re looking to move there, or are already a Californian.

+How much does home insurance cost in California?
 Homeowners insurance premiums in California are moderate compared to other states.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of homeowners insurance in California was $974, slightly lower than the national average of $1,132.
-There are 18 states and the District of Columbia that have higher average home insurance rates than California.
+The average cost of homeowners insurance in California is $986.
+That's slightly lower than the national average of $1,173.
+There are 29 states and the District of Columbia that have higher average home insurance rates than California.

 Last year, these were the most common home insurance companies reported by QuoteWizard users living in the state of California.
 Out of the 48,266 California homeowners that used QuoteWizard to request insurance quotes last year, 2,332 had no home insurance.

 The above list shows California’s most popular home insurers according to our users.
 But popular doesn’t always mean best.

 Our study on the best homeowners insurance companies focuses on top of the line companies.
 In no particular order, these companies stand out among the rest:

 |1||Farmers Insurance Group||A||16.2%|